Generating new gravitational solutions by matrix multiplication: Relating and

 \section{Relating $A$ and $X(\tau, \rho, v)$}

-We now show that from \eqref{rhsGan} and \eqref{GstardM} one may also deduce various interesting relations between the matrix one-form $A = M^{-1} d M$ and the matrix function $X(\tau, \rho, v)$ that result from the canonical factorization w.r.t. $\Gamma$ of a diagonal monodromy matrix.
+We now show that from \eqref{p2RHMN} one may also deduce various interesting relations between the matrix one-form $A = M^{-1} d M$ and the matrix function $X(\tau, \rho, v)$ that result from the canonical Wiener-Hopf factorisation w.r.t. $\Gamma$.